Skip to main content

 Thank You for submitting the response, will get back with you.

-Section 10(10D) of the Income Tax Act, 1961 pertains to the benefits received through a life insurance policy.
-Since there are no maximum limits to this benefit, any amount received under this Section is completely exempt from taxation.
-Additionally, this benefit could be anything ranging from a death benefit to a maturity benefit or even the benefit received for surrendering the policy.
+• Section 10(10D): Section 10(10D) of the Income-tax Act, 1961 pertains to benefits received under a life insurance policy.
+The exemption applicable, under both the old and new tax regimes, applies provided the premium paid does not exceed 10% of the sum assured (for policies issued after 1 April 2012), or 20% of the sum assured (for policies issued before 1 April 2012).
+Any amount received under this Section, including bonuses, is completely exempt from taxation.
+Additionally, this benefit could be a death benefit, a maturity benefit, or even the benefit received upon surrendering the policy.

 However, if you choose to surrender your insurance policy, there are a few other things you should keep in mind.

-• The surrender benefit is exempted from taxation only if the policy is surrendered after the completion of 2 years.
-This is valid on traditional life insurance plans with a single premium.
+1. For a single premium policy, the surrender benefit is exempted from taxation only if the policy is surrendered after the completion of 2 years

 Did You Know?